build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

         {"kind": "exporter", "data_type": "traces", "name": "logging"}
 ```

 This means that the generated root span from the microservice was successfully transmitted to the collector, which then exported the data to the logging.
 You may notice that it will take a couple seconds for the data to actually be printed into the collector logging.
 This is because by default the collector tries to buffer data as much as it can and flush periodically to the configured exporters.
 You can tweak this behavior by adding a batch processor to the processing pipeline that flushes the data every second.
 Stop both the microservice and the collector.

-Then, change the collector configuration file to this:
+5. Edit the file `collector-config-local.yaml`

+Here is how the updated file should look like.

 ```yaml
 receivers: